aparvathareddy/homework-petshop/README.md

 Why - Since it is a micro project to zip and send, I prefer to keep it simple just to demonstrate the concept rather than having bulky logger package.

 Ways - Alternatively, we have lot of open source logger packages available which can store right from execution information, db queries, execution times, statistics and much more which are helpful in performance tuining too.
-Ex: phpdebugbar
+Ex: monolog, phpdebugbar

 ### Database